Looking for the best place online to buy GIA certified diamonds from?

 A diamond is a diamond is a diamond, right?

 You should never buy a loose diamond without a certification, also called a grading report.
 In the diamond industry, there are multiple labs that provide grading reports.
-Diamond certification lets you know that the diamond has been looked over by experts to ensure that you are paying the proper cost for the right quality of your diamond.
+Diamond certification lets you know that the diamond has been looked over by expert gemologists to ensure that you are paying the proper cost for the right quality of your diamond.

 Without a diamond certification, it's possible to obtain a diamond with worse clarity and color grades than originally advertised, thus ripping you and your wallet off.